Bank of America® Customized Cash Rewards Credit Card

 Methodology

-MoneyGeek evaluates credit cards like the BofA Customized Cash and Freedom Unlimited using a tailored scoring system for various use cases.
+MoneyGeek conducts thorough reviews and evaluations of credit cards like the BofA Customized Cash and Freedom Unlimited using a tailored scoring system for various use cases.
 In this comparison, both cards are assessed based on their performance in the cash back category.
 The largest factors influencing their scores include the effective reward rate, which carries the most weight, and the return on investment for the offer.
-For a detailed understanding of our scoring process, you can review our ranking methodology.

 FAQ: BofA Customized Cash vs. Freedom Unlimited Card